malcolmdimeglio/Rename_episodes/README.md

 * Homeland - Season 5
 * Incorporated - Season 1

 - The Homeland folder contains no mistakes.
-(You can add a typo if you feel the need to test it : 'Homelnd - Season 5' or whichever you want)
+(You can add a typo if you feel the need to test it : 'Homelnd - Season 5' or whatever you want)
 - The Incorporated folder contains 9 episodes instead of 10.
-The 9th episode is the season finale, so it actually is both 9th and 10th episode merged.
+The 9th episode is the season finale, yo look like both 9th and 10th episode merged.

 Run these lines to start testing.
 ```bash